 - Supporting with media campaigns to raise awareness of change impacts

-With plastics in the spotlight, the potential for innovation and positive change is high.
+With plastics continuing to remain in the government, business and consumer spotlight, the potential for innovation and positive change is high.
 We are keen to support companies in rising to the challenge with entrepreneurial and commercially viable long-term solutions that also create real environmental and health benefits for society as a whole.